 Power Source Book + Facilitator Manual

 This approach is useful for facilitators looking to implement a manualized curriculum.
 All sessions are fully scripted and can be used in groups or individually.
-Included in this version is access to our Power Source Online Resources, a repository of additional exercises, role-plays, meditations, and resources.
+This includes access to our Power Source Online Resources, a repository of additional exercises, role-plays, meditations, and resources.

 Research and ongoing program evaluation are critical components of ensuring that our resources are not only effective, but are revised to incorporate the growing body of knowledge in the fields of social and emotional learning, trauma, and effective treatment delivery.